cmpnd-ai/dspy-cli/docs/releasing.md

 This document describes how to release new versions of dspy-cli to PyPI.

+## Security

+Only designated release managers can push tags matching `v*.*.*` due to tag protection rules.
+This ensures all releases are authorized.

 ## Release Workflow

 ### 1. Prepare the Release